 TelemetryOS requires a mimimum of 4GB of RAM and 32GB of storage.
 You should also have at least a dual core and relatively modern CPU.
 WiFi is optional and we recommend you use ethernet instead for network stability.

-We highly recommend the Fitlet2 as the hardware platform of choice.
+We highly recommend the Mele Quieter 3 as the hardware platform of choice.
 We've tested it and found it to be an inexpensive and reliable device.

 You'll need to obtain a USB3 drive for installation on one or more devices.
 Please make sure you buy a USB3 (not USB or USB2) drive for performance reasons.
+The USB should be 32GB or 64GB only.
 Use the blue USB3 port on the computer.
-If you dont do this then installation can be quite slow.
+If you don't do this, installation can be quite slow.

 Please follow the installation steps below to install on your device.